zigitar/servers/README.md

 - **[MongoDB Lens](https://github.com/furey/mongodb-lens)** - Full Featured MCP Server for MongoDB Databases.
 - **[Monday.com](https://github.com/sakce/mcp-server-monday)** - MCP Server to interact with Monday.com boards and items.
 - **[Multicluster-MCP-Sever](https://github.com/yanmxa/multicluster-mcp-server)** - The gateway for GenAI systems to interact with multiple Kubernetes clusters.
+- **[Multi-Model Advisor](https://github.com/YuChenSSR/multi-ai-advisor-mcp)** - A Model Context Protocol (MCP) server that orchestrates queries across multiple Ollama models, synthesizing their insights to deliver a comprehensive and multifaceted AI perspective on any given query.
 - **[MySQL](https://github.com/benborla/mcp-server-mysql)** (by benborla) - MySQL database integration in NodeJS with configurable access controls and schema inspection
 - **[MySQL](https://github.com/designcomputer/mysql_mcp_server)** (by DesignComputer) - MySQL database integration in Python with configurable access controls and schema inspection
 - **[n8n](https://github.com/leonardsellem/n8n-mcp-server)** - This MCP server provides tools and resources for AI assistants to manage n8n workflows and executions, including listing, creating, updating, and deleting workflows, as well as monitoring their execution status.